UUG4N4A1/Computer-Vision-assignments/TermProject/ReadMe.md

 2. Instructions for playing:

-- Use your hand to interact with the game.
+- Use your Index and Middle Finger like mouse (2 finger touches each other = Mouse pressed).
 - Make sure your webcam is capturing your hand properly.
 - The game will display your moves and indicate the winner.